What do you want to become?

 I think having a good ear (that is being able to recognize a song or pick out a note easily) and having a good memory are also key.”

 Licensing Reps hold daily office hours, but going to see bands for work can lead to some late nights and deadlines can sometimes mean work on the weekends.
 Veitch says, “Many people assume that because I go out to shows at night, travel to other cities for work and go out to dinners and lunches, they assume it’s always super fun and easy, but being around people and being ‘on’ for more than 10 hours a day is exhausting.
 I work an average of 12 hours a day and often will work longer days, especially if traveling and [if I] have meetings.
-I’m always checking my phone and have definitely worked a late Friday night and Sunday afternoons before.
+I’m always checking my phone and have definitely worked late Friday nights and Sunday afternoons before.
 I think there can be a good balance between work and personal life, but often the two blend together.
 The general feeling is that because it’s such a competitive industry if you don’t get your pitch in on time, someone else will.
 So you heighten your chances of landing a sync or getting the job if you’re on top of things at all hours.”
 However, she cautions, there can be an “obsession with work and how competitive people are about working non-stop.
 We’re all human.
 We can burn out.”

 To land a job in licensing, Veitch recommends getting a well-rounded education in all aspects of the licensing and sync world, which can include work in A&R and publishing.
 She says, “If you want to work for a Publisher, learn a little bit about the role of a Publisher first.
 You might want to be in licensing but find that you’re better working in the administrative or legal side of things.
 Or A&R. Don’t worry if you don’t get a job or an internship in a position you’re most interested in right off the bat.
 It’s very competitive, working in music– just to get into the industry, I mean.
 [There’s] this attitude I’ve encountered lately of students who are twenty or twenty-one who have had no experience except in a classroom, [who] walk in and expect a job in six months.
 There is a sense of entitlement that I roll my eyes at.
 I worked for years doing merch, going on the road with bands, eating crappy food, doing the ‘boring’ jobs nobody else wanted to do because it was part of learning and they needed to get done.
 I think the more work you can do in music in general, the more you will learn what you want to do and what you’re good at.
 While you’re learning and impressing the heck out of your boss/mentor, you’ll be gaining experience, too, and will set yourself apart quickly as a hardworking, non-complainy type who is dependable, self-reliant and smart.